viant/mly/README.md

 In order to leverage caching, the model has to use categorical features with a fixed vocabulary, with the input space providing a reasonable cache hit rate.

+As of `v0.8.0`, numeric features are supported.
+The cache space is reduced by limiting decimal precision.

-Currently, only `StringLookup` and `IntegerLookup` layers are supported for caching.
+Until `v0.8.0`, only `StringLookup` and `IntegerLookup` layers are supported for caching.
 In terms of practical limits, only models with categorical features can be cached; even numeric values can theoretically be cached, if a given level of input precision loss is acceptable.

 By default, the client will configure itself using the web service cache settings.